 Abstract Alzheimer's disease (AD) may affect in excess of 90% of individuals with Down syndrome (DS) after age 60, due to duplication of the APP gene in trisomy of chromosome 21, with neuropat

-Abstract: Collaboration between palliative care, dementia care, hospice provision, and intellectual disability services is required rather than any one of these systems working in isolation.
+Abstract Collaboration between palliative care, dementia care, hospice provision, and intellectual disability services is required rather than any one of these systems working in isolation.
+This is ne

 The resource linked below is a free to download booklet and set of postcards aimed at supporting conversations about dementia with people who have an intellectual disability. https://www.learningdisab

-Abstract: A case of a woman who is among the longest surviving people with Down syndrome was described.
-The life expectancy of persons with Down syndrome has increased more than six-fold to 56 years s
+Abstract A case of a woman who is among the longest surviving people with Down syndrome was described.
+The life expectancy of persons with Down syndrome has increased more than six-fold to 56 years si

 Please note: The information on this site is for educational purposes only and is not intended to serve as a substitute for a medical, psychiatric, mental health, or behavioral evaluation, diagnosis, or treatment plan by a qualified professional.
 We recommend you review the educational material with your health providers regarding the specifics of your health care needs.